preservim/vim-wordchipper/README.markdown

 ## Configuration

-You must define the behavior of this plugin in your `.vimrc`.
-No keys are mapped by default.
+You must define the behavior of this plugin in your `.vimrc` – no keys are mapped by default.

-For example, to re-map the `Control-E` key to delete to the end of the next _word_:
+For example, to re-map the `Ctrl-E` key to delete to the end of the next _word_:

 ```vim